hardin47/website/Math154/Notes/08-classification.md

 <img src="figs/zissermanRF.jpg" alt="Building multiple trees and then combining the outputs (predictions).
 Note that this image makes the choice to average the tree probabilities instead of using majority vote.
 Both are valid methods for creating a Random Forest prediction model.  http://www.robots.ox.ac.uk/~az/lectures/ml/lect4.pdf" width="100%" />
 <p class="caption">(\#fig:unnamed-chunk-21)Building multiple trees and then combining the outputs (predictions).
 Note that this image makes the choice to average the tree probabilities instead of using majority vote.
 Both are valid methods for creating a Random Forest prediction model.  http://www.robots.ox.ac.uk/~az/lectures/ml/lect4.pdf</p>
 </div>

+**Shortcomings of Random Forests:**

+* Model is even harder to "write-down" (than CART)
+* With lots of predictors, (even greedy) partitioning can become computationally unwieldy  - now computational task is even harder! ...  bagging the observations and

+**Strengths of Random Forests:**

+* refinement of bagged trees; quite popular  (Random Forests tries to improve on bagging by "de-correlating" the trees.
+Each tree has the same expectation, but the average will again reduce the variability.)
+* subset of predictors makes Random Forests *much faster* to search through than all predictors
+* creates a diverse set of trees that can be built.
+Note that by bootstrapping the samples and the predictor variables, we add another level of randomness over which we can average to again decrease the variability.
+* Random Forests are quite accurate
+* generally, models do not overfit the data and CV is not needed.
+However, CV can be used to fit the tuning parameters ($m$, node size, max number of nodes, etc.).

 **Notes on Random Forests:**